The heat withered the Olympic marathon field. And then there was Eliud Kipchoge.

 To an eye gone weary in a global pandemic, just seeing him run alone, alone might suffice.

-It seemed immaterial somehow Sunday morning that Eliud Kipchoge, the 36-year-old Kenyan world-record holder in that nutty old human pursuit, the marathon, was set to become just the third person to repeat as Olympic champion, following upon Abebe Bilika in 1960-64 and Waldermar Cierpinski in 1976-80.
+It seemed immaterial somehow Sunday morning that Eliud Kipchoge, the 36-year-old Kenyan world record-holder in that nutty old human pursuit, the marathon, was set to become just the third person to repeat as Olympic champion, following upon Abebe Bikila in 1960-64 and Waldemar Cierpinski in 1976-80.
 It seemed even more arcane than usual that his time of 2 hours 8 minutes 38 seconds and his win by 80 seconds came wackily close to his win at Rio de Janeiro 2016 at 2:08:44 and by 70 seconds.

 It just seemed suitable that these hard Games had distilled to the effortless running of the man whose 2:01:39 in the 2018 Berlin Marathon reset the human standard for this routine act of madness.